-With the onset of the new data privacy and security related regulations such as GDPR and PSD2 coming into full effect in mid-September 2019, the questions of customer authentication, fraud prevention and user security become more and more prevalent.
-But what is user authentication anyways and how to keep it user-friendly?
+With the onset of new data privacy and security-related regulations such as GDPR and PSD2 coming into full effect in mid-September 2019, the questions of customer authentication, fraud prevention, and user security become more and more prevalent.
+But what is user authentication, and how can you keep it user-friendly for customers?

 What is user authentication?